-- (A) Until the provisions of subparagraph (m)(4)(B) are met, an owner or operator of a facility with a chromate spraying operation shall maintain all records for three years, with at least the two most recent years kept onsite, and made available to the Executive Officer upon request.
-Records kept offsite shall be made available within one week of the request from the Executive Officer; and - (B) Beginning [Two Years After Date of Rule Adoption], an owner or operator of a facility with a chromate spraying operation shall maintain all records for five years, with at least the two most recent years kept onsite, and made available to the Executive Officer upon request.
+- (m) (4) (A) Before July 1, 2023, the provisions of subparagraph (m)(4)(B) are met, an owner or operator of a facility with a chromate spraying operation shall maintain all records for three years, with at least the two most recent years kept onsite, and made available to the Executive Officer upon request.
+Records kept offsite shall be made available within one week of the request from the Executive Officer; and - (B) Beginning July 1, 2023, [Two Years After Date of Rule Adoption] an owner or operator of a facility with a chromate spraying operation shall maintain all records for five years, with at least the two most recent years kept onsite, and made available to the Executive Officer upon request.
 Records kept offsite shall be made available within one week of the request from the Executive Officer.